Tripura: North East to become India's economic powerhouse, says CM Manik Saha

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-CM Saha said that the whole region is taking collective efforts to create an investor-friendly ecosystem.
-He revealed that the recently held Rising North East Investors Summit 2025 in New Delhi saw unprecedented investment interests amounting to Rs 4.3 lakh crore.
+The High-Level Task Force on Investment Promotion in the North Eastern Region, under the aegis of the Ministry of Development of North Eastern Region (DONER), Government of India, organized the event.

-“The summit, inaugurated by the Prime Minister Narendra Modi, drew global participation from over 80 countries,” CM Saha said.
+Stressing the dynamic steps taken by the Ministry of DONER, among which the recently held Rising North East Investors Summit 2025 in New Delhi, CM Saha revealed that the summit saw investment interests amounting to an unprecedented Rs 4.3 lakh crore.

-CM Saha also reiterated a unified belief that India’s future lies in the North East.
-He noted that Tripura alone signed 64 MoUs worth Rs 15,823 crore in the summit.
+“The summit, inaugurated by the Prime Minister Narendra Modi, drew global participation from over 80 countries,” CM Saha said, “and reiterated a unified belief: India’s future lies in the North East.”

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!